EnviroDIY/ModularSensors/README.md

 bool wakeSleepFxn(void){ return true; }
 ```

+The programs in the examples folder show wake and sleep methods for XBee's, u-blox break-outs, and ESP8266 break-outs.

 With the wake and sleep functions set, you can create the loggerModem instance with one of two constructors, depending on whether the modem is cellular or WiFi:
 ```cpp